Brutalist Indian architecture school features floating staircases

-Mumbai-based Mobile Offices has designed a brutalist-style architecture school featuring a concrete monolithic structure with floating staircases.
+Mobile Offices has designed a brutalist architecture school featuring a concrete monolithic structure and floating staircases.

 Located in Vijayawada in the southeast Indian state of Andhra Pradesh, the School of Planning and Architecture Vijayawada is set on an eco-friendly campus and pays homage to basic forms, simple materials, and brutalist design principles.

 "The design demonstrates a scale akin to a public building on the outside and the inside explores the didactic nature of space by creating a humane scale apt for an engaged student community," said the Mumbai-based architecture studio.

 The building comprises a large volume that is punctured to allow in natural light and air, in addition to breaking up the overall scale of the building to create a series of independent spaces that possess a variety of programmatic functions.

 The plan is divided into three sections vertically, which are then further divided to create a three-dimensional configuration of volumes that provide a diverse set of spaces.

 The top level of the school acts as a roof, providing shade to the spaces below, as well as containing classrooms, studios – used during the cooler times of the day.